mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "I need to call you something when I introduce you."

 She flipped the tent cover and they entered a new world of blue light.
-Everyone had luminescence covering their bodies and wore nothing but this luminescence.
-Some were smoking some drug he hadn't encountered before, some were singing and dancing songs from the mainland, and others were in the throws of erotic ecstasy.
+Everyone was nude and had ornately-patterned luminescent markings on their bodies.
+Some were smoking something sweet he had never encountered before, others were singing and dancing songs from the mainland, and others were in the throws of erotic ecstasy.
 All were unbothered by the entrance of Setre and her capture.

 She led him through the narrow spaces between people.
-Some made room and others did not even notice them.
 As they progressed deeper into the tent, the air became stifling thick with the odor of smoke and sweat.

-He asked Setre, yelling through the noise, "How can you stand this stench?"

-"You get used to it," She replied.

-They came to the back of the tent, where a maman no more than Kip's age sat on a rug in front of a tent post, smoking something sweet through a long pipe and laughing with others around hae.
+They came to the back of the tent, where a maman no more than Kip's age sat reclined in front of a tent post, smoking through a long pipe and laughing with the others around hae.
+Hae body was completely covered with the same blue luminescent flow tattoos the others were wearing.

 Setre whispered something in hae ear, and the maman looked Kip up and down with a mischievous smile.
 Thi motioned to him to join them on the other side of the tent wall.
 Setre pushed him to go, and he hesitantly went.
 To his surprise, the other side wasn't the outside, but another smaller tent with soft linens across the floor.
 He knew where this was going.